 Before selling a house, there are several things you need to do to prepare it for the market.
 Various factors can impact the value of a home if they are discovered by a realtor or buyer (which will happen at some point – usually sooner rather than later).
 Checking for certain features and qualities goes a long way toward achieving the best price for your property.

 Keep reading to learn our advice on the top things to do before selling a house and why.

 1. The Exterior Condition

-The exterior of a home has a big impact on its perceived value.
+The exterior of a home has one of the biggest impacts on its perceived value.
 This generally alludes to features like the siding, roofing, and even the soffit.
-If your home has outdated or damaged siding, you should swap it out for fresh new siding.
-One choice that’s popular right now, for example, is rustic siding.
+Old, outdated, or poorly maintained external features are usually the most costly and cumbersome for buyers to fix.

 2. The Last Time the Kitchen and Bathroom were Remodeled

-The foundation isn’t just the cinder blocks at the very of your home, it also includes the framing system and the walls as well.
+Remember, the foundation isn’t just the cinder blocks at the very bottom of your home.
+It also includes the framing system and the walls as well.

-Matt Lee is the owner of the Innovative Building Materials blog and a content writer for the building materials industry.
+Author: Matt Lee is the owner of the Innovative Building Materials blog and a content writer for the building materials industry.
 He is focused on helping fellow homeowners, contractors, and architects discover materials and methods of construction that save money, improve energy efficiency, and increase property value.